 Below are few use-cases for Elasticsearch:

 Elasticsearch is a No SQL database.
-It doesn’t have any joins, relations, constraints, or any transactional behaviour.
+It doesn’t have any joins, relations, constraints, or transactional behavior.
 Elasticsearch is easier to scale if we compare it with RDBMS.
 To know in detail, let us compare how Elasticsearch is different from RDBMS.

 Elasticsearch | RDBMS |